 Crisologo Street in Vigan

-14. Meet the Filipinos and be amazed at how some Spanish words have been kept
+14. Meet the Filipinos and be amazed by how many Spanish words have survived

-In addition, a large part of the Filipino population speaks fluent English, which facilitates conversation with them.
-Play the card of your great Filipino, Visayan, or Chavacano, provoke some laughs, and try to get to know a people known for their ability to smile.
-The landscapes of the Philippines will make an impression on you, but part of the experience of this trip will be given to you by the Filipinos.
+In addition, a large share of the Filipino population speaks fluent English, which makes it easier to chat with locals.
+Try out a few words in Tagalog, Visayan, or even Chavacano if you come across it, get a few laughs, and try to get to know people known for their warmth and smiles.
+The landscapes of the Philippines will make an impression on you, but Filipinos themselves will be a huge part of your travel experience.

 Delve into this topic in Languages of the Philippines.